fhiso/tsc-governance/board/by-laws-members.md

 #### 16.1.2 Quorum for Business Meeting

-At any Business Meeting, those Voting Members in attendance, whether gathered electronically or otherwise, shall constitute a quorum.
+Five Voting Members or 5% of the FHISO's Voting Members, whichever is greater, shall constitute a quorum for a Business Meeting.

 #### 16.1.3 Majority Vote